 We all know exercise and playing sports are good for you.
 However, sometimes you can injure yourself when playing your favorite game through a simple accident, poor technique, improper warm-up, and a lack of cross-training.
 While injury can strike anyone at any time, age is definitely a factor in flexibility and your ability to recover.
 If you get injured please stop playing or exercising immediately and seek qualified medical attention to begin your recovery.
 Unique Pain Medicine offers a variety of treatments for athletes of all kinds.
 We are here to help assist you in your journey back to your peak fitness and health.
-Conventional minimally invasive treatments for sports injuries include injections, stem cell therapy, and platelet-rich plasma (PRP) injections to supercharge your body’s own healing powers.
+Conventional minimally invasive treatments for sports injuries include injections, physical therapy and platelet-rich plasma (PRP) injections to supercharge your body’s own healing powers.
 You can learn more and schedule your appointment by calling us at 929-363-0303

 Sports Injuries That Lead To Acute or Chronic Pain